 Choosing the right plan is an important decision that we want to make as simple as possible.
 We’ll cover all the details—from features to billing cycles— that you’ll need to know to help you choose the best plan for your team.

-We currently offer two distinct plan options in Flow: Starter and Pro.
+We currently offer three distinct plans in Flow: Basic, Plus, and Pro.
 The plan you choose will come down to the features your team requires, and the problems you’re trying to solve.

-Starter Flow is a great basic plan for teams that are just starting out, looking for a simple task and project manager, or work in a smaller department with fewer complex needs.
+The Flow Basic plan is a great basic plan for teams of up to 25 that are just starting out, looking for a simple task and project manager, or work in a smaller department with fewer complex needs.
 It includes all of our main features — what we consider the essentials for project planning.

 Tasks are at the core of Flow, and often at the core of our work.
 They’re the actionable assignments that we all work on.
-Because of this there’s no limit to how many Tasks you can have with Starter Flow.
+Because of this there’s no limit to how many Tasks you can have with Basic Flow.